JLChnToZ/ndextensions/README.md

 To use this tool, just add this component (JLChnToZ > Non-Destructive Extensions > Rebake Humanoid Avatar) to the same level (root) of your VRChat avatar descriptor, toggle the options you want and it is all set.

+### Parameter Value Filter

+This is a tool that filters parameter value using [Animated Animator Parameters (AAP)](https://vrc.school/docs/Other/AAPs) techniques.
+It can be smooth with exponential smoothing, also can remap to other ranges.
+With this tool, you don't need to craft the blend trees yourselves.

+To use this tool, just add this component (JLChnToZ > Non-Destructive Extensions > Parameter Value Filter) to any game object under your avatar hierarchy.

 ### Others

 There will be other tools available when needed/requested.
 So stay tuned.